 - Open Microsoft Edge.
 Click the three dots on the top right.

 - Click Settings option

 - Select Always ask me what to do with downloads

 Once the option is turned on, a confirmation box will be displayed if there is downloadable content.
 You can use the Save button to download the file in a default location.
 If you need to save in different location, use Save as Option.

 The default location for downloaded content is C drive -> Users -> UserName folder -> Downloads.

 How to Stop automatic download using Windows Edge registry settings

 It is always advised to use the default Windows Edge browser settings to prevent download without notification.
 But in rare cases, the previous settings may not work.
-You need to edit registry to accomplish this.
+You need to edit the registry to accomplish this.
 Please Note: Making changes in registry can cause the computer to crash or not work properly.
-Take a backup of important files and a copy of registry to play safe.
+Take a backup of important files and a copy of the registry to play safe.